-- Question (Mike Hopkins): In your modeling or scenarios, do you include higher or lower than expected loads? - PSE Response: Yes, we do scenarios that include lower and a higher than expected regional load.
-PSE also uses low, medium and high load forecast of our loads in the portfolio modeling. - Question (Bill Westre): Why did you select these three scenarios (changes in carbon dioxide prices, gas prices, and regional electric demand)?
-What about retirement of coal plants, new renewable energy coming online, and those kinds of things.
+Question (Mike Hopkins): In your modeling of scenarios, do you include higher or lower than expected loads?

+PSE Response: Yes, we do scenarios that include lower and a higher than expected regional load.
+PSE also uses low, medium and high load forecast of our loads in the portfolio modeling.

-- PSE Response: Scenarios are looking at entire region.
+- Question (Bill Westre): Why did you select these three scenarios (changes in carbon dioxide prices, gas prices, and regional electric demand)?
+What about retirement of coal plants, new renewable energy coming online, and those kinds of things? - PSE Response: Scenarios are looking at entire region.
 We are modeling all state renewable portfolio standards (RPS) requirements as the minimum requirement for renewable resources.
 More renewable resources can be built if economic.
 We are modeling any planned coal retirements across the WECC.
-Each scenario includes all planned changes and current regulations. - Question (Doug Howell): Once you have the scenarios set, are you able to change your assumptions?
+Each scenario includes all planned changes and current regulations.
+In this case, California's SB 100 was not included because the assumptions were fixed in the summer of 2018. - Question (Doug Howell): Once you have the scenarios set, are you able to change your assumptions?

 What happens if you put wrong information on things like long-term contracts?
 Do you just keep these things wrong? - PSE Response: All announced retirements are fixed.
 We are constantly updating our models.
 If we find something that is wrong, we will fix it, but at a certain time in the process the models are locked down and updates will roll to the next IRP cycle.

-Comment (Doug Howell): We need all of the assumptions that go into the scenarios and sensitivities.
-PSE Response: PSE will consider adding additional information in the IRP appendices that are not already included concerning all the assumptions.
-Let us know what is currently lacking.

-- Comment (Don Marsh): Having a bit of independent review would be a good thing for PSE to do.
+In this case, the base assumptions concerning the WECC were fixed in the summer of 2018 (need to ask Elizabeth) - Comment (Doug Howell): We need all of the assumptions that go into the scenarios and sensitivities. - PSE Response: PSE will consider adding additional information in the IRP appendices that are not already included concerning all the assumptions.
+Let us know what is currently lacking. - Comment (Don Marsh): Having a bit of independent review would be a good thing for PSE to do.
 CENSE agrees with the Sierra Club's prior comment. - Comment (James Adcock): These things should not be in the appendix; they should be in the main part of the document.
-We should not wait until the end of the IRP report and hope to read it in the appendix.

-Comment (Elyette Weinstein): I want a list of all your assumptions.

-- Question (Norm Hansen): How do incidents like the recent natural gas plant explosion in British Columbia go into the IRP? - PSE Response: PSE plans for a five percent loss of load probability (LOLP).
+We should not wait until the end of the IRP report and hope to read it in the appendix. - Comment (Elyette Weinstein): I want a list of all your assumptions. - Question (Norm Hansen): How do incidents like the recent natural gas plant explosion in British Columbia go into the IRP? - PSE Response: PSE plans for a five percent loss of load probability (LOLP).
 PSE believes there is a five percent chance they will not be able to provide a reliable load to a portion of their customers.
 In our analytical process, we model forced outages on individual units, and that is where it will be covered.
 It goes into the planning margin, a buffer for resource adequacy.

 This is more about resource adequacy than scenarios.
 We can talk about this at a future TAG meeting.
-[Note: Resource adequacy/effective peak capacity of intermittent resources this will be included in TAG Meeting #4, scheduled for January 9, 2019]
+[Note: Resource adequacy/effective peak capacity of intermittent resources this will be included in TAG Meeting #4, scheduled for January 9, 2019.]